 An appraisal from RISK Management values the building on the school site to be $4,954,870.00.

-The Muscle Shoals Center for Technology continues to update our technological capabilities, as well as updating our hands-on skills equipment.
+The Muscle Shoals Career Academy continues to update our technological capabilities, as well as updating our hands-on skills equipment.
 Physical plant issues are on-going, and continue to be addressed.
-Many activities are planned throughout the school year to enhance our student's employability, including Leadership Conferences, State Skills Competitions, Interviewing skills, etc. We continue to update our curriculum and course offerings to our students.
-We continue to believe that we offer ‘cutting edge' educational opportunities for our students.
+Many activities are planned throughout the school year to enhance our student employability, including Leadership Conferences, State Skills Competitions, Interviewing skills, etc. We continue to update our curriculum and course offerings to our students.
+We believe we offer ‘cutting edge' educational opportunities for our students.